Angel Attack: Reception

 The episode received critical and public acclaim.
 Gainax premiered "Angel Attack", along with the second episode, in a preview at the second Gainax festival on July 22 and 23, 1995, receiving a positive reception.
 The episode was first broadcast on October 4, 1995, and scored a 6.8% rating of audience share on Japanese television.
 After the series' first run, it ranked seventeenth among the best anime episodes of the moment in an Animage magazine Grand Prix poll.
 The scene in which Shinji meets Rei Ayanami for the first time also ranked sixteenth in a survey by TV Asahi about the best anime scenes.
-Official merchandise based on the episode has been released, including lighters, T-shirts and reproductions of the battle against Sachiel.
+At the 2006 Tokyo International Anime Fair, anime fans voted the first two Evangelion episodes as the anime they would most like to see again.

 Critics, including animator Yūichirō Oguro writing for Newtype magazine and Anime News Network's Nick Creamer, appreciated the episode's direction and editing.
 Academic Susan J. Napier described the depiction of Shinji's and Misato's "inner world" in "Angel Attack" as an example of the series' unconventionality.
 Italian writer and critic Andrea Fontana wrote; "From the first episode, every detail [in Neon Genesis Evangelion] overflows with many meanings".
 Comic Book Resources criticized the depiction of the futuristic scenario, but defended Shinji and his reluctance to face the task of protecting humanity in "Angel Attack" from some criticisms made by animation enthusiasts.
 Kristy Anderson, writing for Supanova Expo website, picked his decision to ride Eva-01 as one of the character's best moments.
-Joshua Sorensen of Filmdaze.net also defended Shinji, describing the "I must not run away" scene as "the crux of everything that makes the show the singularity that it is".
 Film School Rejects' Max Covill similarly placed "Angel Attack" third among the best Neon Genesis Evangelion episodes, praising it for its visuals and introduction of mysteries of the series; he also lauded one shot of Shinji reading a book with the hand of an Evangelion in the background, listing it among the "perfect shots" of the series.